bochristopher/Local_AI_google_API/README.md

 # Google Search Sentiment Analyzer

 This Python tool lets you search Google, analyze the sentiment of the results using a Hugging Face transformer model, and filter results based on high-confidence scores.
-It’s ideal for gauging public sentiment on any topic using real-time web content.
+It’s ideal for gauging public sentiment on any topic or person using real-time web content.

 ---